MrGovindDubey/HTB-Machines/10.10.11.227/README.md

 ```

 ## Step 7: The CVE and Keepass
-Discover a critical CVE and grab the exploit from the following link: CVE Link.
+Discover a critical CVE and grab the exploit from the following link: [CVE-2023-32784(poc.py)](10.10.11.227/poc.py).
 Download it to your local machine.

 ## Step 8: Moving Files
 To transfer files between your local machine and the HTB machine, you can use netcat.
 Run the following commands: